mitmedialab/MediaMeter-Coder/README.md

 Installation
 ------------

+There is a dependency on the Nokogiri parser - see their [installation instructions](http://nokogiri.org/tutorials/installing_nokogiri.html).

 For now it is using a sqlite db, located at db/development.sqlite3.
 To create the db, run `rake db:migrate`.

 Running